codepath/android_guides/Configuring-a-Parse-Server.md

 });
 ```

-See [this guide](http://parseplatform.org/docs/parse-server/guide/#live-queries) for more details.
+See [this guide](http://parseplatform.org/docs/parse-server/guide/#live-queries) and [this spec](https://github.com/parse-community/parse-server/wiki/Parse-LiveQuery-Protocol-Specification) for more details.
 Parse Live Queries rely on the websocket protocol, which creates a bidirectional channel between the client and server and periodically exchange ping/pong frames to validate the connection is still alive.

 Websocket URLs are usually prefixed with ws:// or wss:// (secure) URLs.
 Heroku instances already provide websocket support, but if you are deploying to a different server (Amazon), you may need to make sure that TCP port 80 or TCP port 443 are available.